Transmission/Communication Medium or Channel:

 1.)
 ST (Straight Tip) Connectors:

-• The ST connector has been the main stay of optical fiber connectors for many years.
+• The ST connector has been the mainstay of optical fiber connectors for many years.

-• It can be found in almost every communications room worldwide, but used mainly in data communications systems.
+• It can be found in almost every communications room worldwide, but is used mainly in data communications systems.

-• The simple to use bayonet locking mechanism reduces the risks of accidental disconnection of fiber connections.
+• The simple-to-use bayonet locking mechanism reduces the risks of accidental disconnection of fiber connections.

 2.)
 SC (Standard Connector) Connectors:

-• It is a push/pull type of connector that can also be used with duplex fiber connection.
+• It is a push/pull type of connector that can also be used with a duplex fiber connection.

 boot.

-• These connectors are suitable for, 900μm and 2-3mm cables.
+• These connectors are suitable for 900μm and 2-3mm cables.

-• The connector is precision made to demanding specifications.
+• The connector is precision-made to demanding specifications.

 • The combination of a ceramic ferrule with precision polymer housing provides consistent long-term mechanical and optical performance.